delilah-lab/-form-diwaangalin/README.md

 ## Contributing
 Contributions are welcome!
 If you have suggestions for improvements or want to add new features, please feel free to create a pull request.

-## Contact Me

-If you have any questions or feedback, please reach out through my contact form [here](https://forms.gle/nXtzbpJXCPSpXUh8A).